Akshu1226/Medical-Image-Processing/README.md

 VGG-19 – A deep convolutional neural network (CNN) with 19 layers, known for its strong feature extraction capabilities and effectiveness in tumor classification.

+## Performance Evaluation
+1️.Dice Coefficient – Measures the overlap between predicted and actual tumor regions, with higher values indicating better segmentation accuracy.

+2️.Intersection over Union (IoU) – Calculates the ratio of correctly predicted tumor pixels to the total tumor pixels in both ground truth and prediction.

+3️.Accuracy – Represents the percentage of correctly classified pixels in the MRI scans, showing the overall segmentation performance.

+4️.Precision – Indicates how many of the predicted tumor pixels are actually tumors, reducing false positives.

+5️.Recall – Measures how many actual tumor pixels were correctly identified, reducing false negatives.